The Ass in the Lion's Skin: Folk motifs and proverbial use

 In India, the same situation appears in Buddhist scriptures as the Sihacamma Jataka.
 Here the ass's master puts the lion's skin over his beast, and turns it loose to feed in the grain fields during his travels.
 The village watchmen are usually too terrified to do anything, but finally one of them raises the villagers.
 When they chase the ass, it begins to bray, betraying its true identity, and is then beaten to death.
 A related tale, the Sihakottukha Jataka, plays on the motif of being given away by one's voice.
 In this story, a lion sires a son on a she-jackal.
 The child resembles his father, but has a jackal's howl, and is therefore advised to remain silent.
 A common European variant on this theme appears in the Ladino Sephardic proverb, asno callado, por sabio contado: "a silent ass is considered wise."
 An English equivalent is "a fool is not known until he opens his mouth."
+A similar Biblical proverb is “Even a fool is counted wise when he holds his peace; When he shuts his lips, he is considered perceptive.”

 The story and its variants are alluded to idiomatically in various languages.
 In Latin it is leonis exuviae super asinum.
-In Mandarin Chinese it is "羊質虎皮" (pronunciation:yang(2) zhi(4) hu(3) pi(2)), "a goat in a tiger’s skin."
+In Mandarin Chinese it is "羊質虎皮" (pronunciation:yang(2) zhi(4) hu(3) pi(2)), "a goat in a tiger's skin."
 In the Chinese story, a goat disguises itself as a lion, but continues to eat grass as usual.
 When it spies a wolf, instinct takes over and the goat takes to its heels.

 Later allusions

 "The Ass in the Lion's Skin" was one of the several Aesop's fables put to use by American political cartoonist Thomas Nast, when it was rumoured in 1874 that Republican president Ulysses S. Grant intended to stand for election for an unprecedented third term in 1876.
 At the same time, there was a false report that animals had escaped from the Central Park Zoo, and were roaming the streets of New York.
 Nast combined the two items in a cartoon for the November 7 edition of Harpers Weekly.
 Titled "Third Term Panic", it depicts a donkey in a lion's skin, labelled "Caesarism", and scattering other animals that stand for various interests.

-In the twentieth century C.S.
-Lewis put the fable to use in The Last Battle, the final volume of The Chronicles of Narnia.
+In the twentieth century C. S. Lewis put the fable to use in The Last Battle, the final volume of The Chronicles of Narnia.
 A donkey named Puzzle is tricked into wearing a lion's skin, and then manipulated so as to deceive the simple-minded into believing that Aslan the lion has returned to Narnia.
 He then becomes a figurehead for a pseudo-government that works contrary to the interests of the Narnians.
 Kathryn Lindskoog identifies the Avianus version as the source of this episode.